Advisory body on legislation and administrative court

 The Administrative Jurisdiction Division’s judgment may take one of the following forms.

-- It may declare the appeal well founded and quash all or part of the administrative decision, in which case the administrative authority will probably have to give a new decision.
+- It may declare the appeal well founded and quash all or part of the authority’s decision or the district court’s judgment.
+The authority will then often have to give a new decision.

-- It may declare the appeal unfounded: the administrative decision is upheld.
+- It may declare the appeal unfounded: the authority’s decision 7 or the district court’s judgment is upheld.

 - It may declare the appeal inadmissible.
 In this case the Division cannot rule on the merits because certain conditions have not been met: for instance, the notice of appeal was not submitted within the set time, or the court fees were not paid or were paid too late.